bryan-barnes12/readme-generator/README.md

 ## Installation
 Install the package using npm.
 ## Usage
 To use, enter "node index.js" from the directory in which you have installed the package.
+You can find a detailed video for creating a README [here](https://youtu.be/0KrxhisrtR8)

 ![alt text](assets/images/example.png)